31-DM/31-DM.github.io/assets/Work/School/Undergrad/Projects/OM/SelectedWorks/BBQ/README.md

 ## BBQ Sauce and Spice Delivery – Network Flow Optimization

-This project addresses a multi-commodity minimum-cost flow problem with capacity constraints
+This project addresses a multi-commodity minimum-cost flow problem with capacity constraints:

 As the proud creator of “The best barbecue sauce on earth” and its spicy counterpart, "Chicken with a Rhythm," you need to deliver two different products from your plants to customers across the country.
-The challenge is to minimize the total shipping cost while adhering to capacity constraints on each shipping route and fulfilling customer demand as fully as possible
+The challenge is to minimize the total shipping cost while adhering to capacity constraints on each shipping route and fulfilling customer demand as fully as possible.

 ### Problem Details
 - Two products: BBQ Sauce and Chicken Spice